 Tokyo has all the makings of being just as special this summer, though it'll be tough to top what took place in Rio.

-Kerri Walsh Jennings and April Ross are both aiming to return for the Tokyo Games, though they will not be partnered up again this time around.
-Walsh Jennings is now paired with Brooke Sweat and Ross has teamed up with Alix Klineman.
-Ross and Klineman came away with a silver medal at the 2019 World Championships.
+April Ross is set to return for the Tokyo Games, though she will not be partnered up with Kerri Walsh Jennings this time around.
+Ross is now paired with Alix Klineman.
+As the top U.S. beach volleyball pairing, Ross and Klineman came away with a silver medal at the 2019 World Championships.

 As for the U.S. men, Jake Gibb is expected to return after a premature exit at the Rio Games.
 The 45-year-old has made appearances in four Olympics.
 If he successfully qualifies for Tokyo, he'll become the oldest beach volleyball athlete to ever appear in the Olympics.

 Kerri Walsh Jennings and her partner Brooke Sweat failed to qualify for the Olympics, making this the first Olympics that Walsh Jennings won't be a part of since the 1990s.
 Walsh Jennings is currently the most decorated Olympic beach volleyball player to ever compete at the Games with three gold medals and a bronze from Rio in 2016.

 New Faces to Watch

 Taylor Crabb will try to change the United States' luck at this summer's men's beach volleyball tournament alongside Gibb, who is 16 years his elder.
 Crabb and Gibb won a gold medal together at the 2019 FIVB World Tour.